How to Plant, Harvest, and Cook Ampalaya (Bitter Gourd)

 Inspect the Fruits Frequently

 I checked on my young fruits regularly.
-When I noticed a hole on the body of a fruit, I covered it with a paper bag, securing it with a stapler.
+When I noticed a hole on the body of a fruit, I covered it with a paper bag and secured it with a stapler.

 I wanted to stay organic and not use pesticides.
 So instead of using dangerous chemicals, I diligently checked in on my fruits and bagged them whenever necessary.